hansds/hansdesmet.be/README.md

 Code can be debugged using VSCode (launch.json is present) and starting `yarn dev-debug`, then attaching the VSCode debugger.
 The code does not stop at breakpoints set, you need to add `debugger // eslint-disable-line` in code whenever you want to stop the debugger at that point.

 For detailed explanation on how things work, checkout the [Nuxt.js docs](https://github.com/nuxt/nuxt.js).

+## Node

+Note that this repo currently requires node11 to properly run and build.